-- A priority list of proposed federally supported projects and strategies to be carried out within the TIP period. - A financial plan that demonstrates how the TIP can be implemented. - Descriptions of each project in the TIP. - Programming of funds in year of expenditure dollars. - Documentation of how the TIP meets other federal requirements such as addressing the federal planning factors. - The MTIP also includes publication of the annual list of obligated projects.
-The most recent publication was provided in December 2015.
+- A priority list of proposed federally supported projects and strategies to be carried out within the TIP period. - A financial plan that demonstrates how the TIP can be implemented. - Descriptions of each project in the TIP. - Programming of funds in year of expenditure dollars. - Documentation of how the TIP meets other federal requirements such as addressing the federal planning factors and making progress toward adopted transportation system performance targets. - The MTIP also includes publication of the annual list of obligated projects.
+The most recent publication was provided in December 2020.
 All prior year obligation reports are available on the Metro website.

-D. Congestion Management Process
+D. Congestion Management Process (CMP)

-The 2007 SAFETEA-LU federal transportation legislation updated requirement for a Congestion Management Process (CMP) for metropolitan planning organizations (MPOs) in Transportation Management Areas (TMAs - urban areas with a population exceeding 200,000), placing a greater emphasis on management and operations and enhancing the linkage between the CMP and the long-range regional transportation plan (RTP) through an objectives driven, performance-based approach.
+The 2007 SAFETEA-LU federal transportation legislation updated requirement for a Congestion Management Process (CMP) for metropolitan planning organizations (MPOs) in Transportation Management Areas (TMAs - urban areas with a population exceeding 200,000), placing a greater emphasis on management and operations and enhancing the linkage between the CMP and the long-range regional transportation plan (RTP) through an objective-driven, performance-based approach.
 MAP-21 retained the CMP requirement while enhancing requirements for congestion and reliability monitoring and reporting.
 The most recent federal transportation legislation, FAST Act, retained the CMP requirement set forth in MAP-21.